xeroxster/consent-load-order-scanner/README.md

 # Consent Load-Order Scanner (Chrome extension)

-Interactive companion to `consent\\\_scan.py`.
+Interactive extension to review how a website loads cookies and tags in relation to a consent manager.
 Browse to any site, click **Scan this site**, and the extension reloads the page with a clean cookie jar while recording:

 1. Every cookie placed (HTTP `Set-Cookie`, JS `document.cookie`, and cookies observed via `chrome.cookies.onChanged`), each with a timestamp